In This Article

 What is Uncertainty Avoidance and What Isn’t?

-To understand what uncertainty avoidance index is what it isn’t let me use a question and a multiple choice answer.
+To understand what uncertainty avoidance index is and what it isn’t let me use a question and a multiple choice answer.

 The question: “Would people from countries that score low on this dimension be more likely to bungee jump?”